felipebravom/AffectiveTweets/docs/examples.md

  Note: Weka allows copying and pasting the configuration of its objets.
 This is very convenient when training complex schemes with various parameters.
 The FilteredClassfier allows directly  passing a filter to the classifier.
 In this example, we are removing the attributes of type string.

-* Select the Percentage split option and start training the classifier
+* Select the Percentage split option and start training the classifier.

+Note: This example is also shown in [video 1](../videos/#video-1-training-sentiment-classification-models-for-tweets).

 ### Train an SVM using multiple affective lexicons, SentiStrength, and the average word-embedding vector
 * Go back to the preprocess panel and press the *Undo* button to go back to the original dataset (or load the __sent140test.arff.gz__ dataset in case you skipped the first example).